 Argentina’s terrain is incredibly diverse.
-It’s home to glaciers, waterfalls, mountains, wetlands, deserts, salt flats, ocean, wine country and the list goes on.
+It’s home to glaciers, waterfalls, mountains, wetlands, deserts,salt flats, ocean, wine country and the list goes on and on.
 The benefits never end, as there’s something to do all year round!
 Winter in Argentina is a season to look forward to and not one to dread as in other parts of the year.
 Why?
 Simple: break out your skis (or rent some) and enjoy the incredible snowy scenery from the top of a mountain.

 So when exactly is winter in Argentina?
 Since it’s on the other half of the world, the season are flip-flopped and you can count on it being cold from June to October, but year to year it can vary slightly.
 There are several spots to ski in Argentina, the first being located in Ushuaia, the southernmost city in the world.